Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Performance and Discussions

 \subsection{Unseen languages}

-Further in \Cref{fig:lora-fft-bloom-sizes-unseen}, we include the performance of BLOOM models which underwent LoRA or full-parameter fine-tuning in various data conditions, but were subsequently used to respond in unseen languages, Bengali and Norwegian, at inference time.

-Regarding the English-tuned LLMs, we observe different behaviours for LoRA and full-parameter fine-tuning.
-With the former, English models are nowhere near the performance of other multilingual tuned models, but with the latter, we see close or even better performance with English-only fine-tuning.
-It is thus implied that full-parameter instruction tuning can even lift performance for languages not present in the instruction dataset.
-However, we note that the results of full-parameter tuning on Norwegian could be considered an outlier given its comparably low scores.

-Considering multilingual instruction tuning, we notice a pattern opposed to that on test languages seen during training, that learning on the downsampled data is superior to ingesting the full mixed data.
-Generally, we conclude that \textbf{it is important to not overfit to instruction languages if, in downstream tasks, queries in unseen languages are expected.}
+Further in \Cref{fig:lora-fft-bloom-sizes-unseen}, we look at BLOOM models which underwent LoRA or FFT but were subsequently instructed in unseen languages at test time.
+English-tuned LLMs behave distinctly with LoRA and FFT.
+With the former, they are nowhere near multilingual tuned models, but with the latter, we see close or even better results.
+It might imply that FFT can even lift performance for languages not present in the instruction data.
+However, FFT results on Norwegian could be an outlier given its comparably low scores.
+Considering multilingual instruction tuning, we notice a pattern opposed to that on languages seen during training---learning on the downsampled data is superior to ingesting the full mixed data.
+We conclude that it is important to not overfit to instruction languages if unseen languages are expected in downstream tasks.